bitwarden/help/_articles/organizations/what-is-an-organization.md

 tags: []
 ---

-A Bitwarden organization is an entity that relates users together that want to share logins.
-An organization could be a family, team, company, or any other type of group that desires to share logins in Bitwarden.
+A Bitwarden organization is an entity that relates users together that want to share items.
+An organization could be a family, team, company, or any other type of group that desires to share items in Bitwarden.

-An individual user account can create and/or belong to many different organizations, allowing you to manage your logins from a single account.
+An individual user account can create and/or belong to many different organizations, allowing you to manage your items from a single account.

 You can create a new Bitwarden organization from the [web vault](https://vault.bitwarden.com) or request that an admin of an existing organization send you an invite.